charliexchen/Ant-IRL/README.md

 ## Implementing and Running AAC

 I implemented Advantage Actor-Critic using JAX and Haiku.
 This was a fun framework to use since it is a lot more flexible compared to the others I've tried in the past, such as Keras.
-Almost any numpy operation can be accelerated, vectorised or differentiated, so I can see this handling more unconventional architectures much more gracefully, even though the overall feature gap isn't huge.
-I especially liked how for autograd, we use grad which is treated like a function operator much like how gradients are represented mathematically.
+Almost any numpy operation can be accelerated, vectorised or differentiated, so I can see this handling more unconventional architectures much more gracefully, even though the overall feature gap isn't huge compared to other frameworks.
+For example, I especially liked how for autograd, we use grad which is treated like a function operator much like how gradients are represented mathematically.

 I make the predictor and AAC class as generic as possible for future projects, and tested that it works on CartPole.